Loan for the purchase of a solar PV system with storage

 The topic in brief and concise terms

-A loan for a photovoltaic system with storage costs around €25,000 for a 10-kWp system, with subsidised loans (KfW 270) often offering the most favourable interest rates.
+A loan for a photovoltaic system with storage costs around €25,000 for a 10 kWp system, with subsidised loans (KfW 270) often offering the lowest interest rates.

-Alongside the loan, insurance (all-risk, liability, storage) is crucial to secure the investment and financing.
+Alongside the loan, insurance policies (all-risks, liability, storage) are crucial to secure the investment and the financing.

-Be sure to check out regional funding programmes that can be combined with bank loans and can reduce the total costs by several hundred euros.
+Be sure to check regional funding programmes that can be combined with bank loans and can reduce the overall costs by several hundred euros.

-An average photovoltaic system with a ten kilowatt-peak (kWp) capacity and suitable storage will cost around 25,000 euros in 2025.
-For financing, you generally have three options: the KfW promotional loan, special solar loans from banks, or a traditional installment loan.
-Interest rates for promotional loans like the KfW Programme 270 are often around 4.6 percent.
-Thanks to the guaranteed feed-in tariff and savings on electricity costs, the system partly pays for itself.
+A typical solar PV system with ten kilowatt-peak (kWp) output and a suitable battery storage system costs around 25,000 euros in 2025.
+There are essentially three ways to finance it: the KfW development loan, special solar loans from banks, or a standard instalment loan.
+Interest rates for development loans such as the KfW 270 programme are often around 4.6 per cent.
+Thanks to the guaranteed feed-in tariff and the savings on electricity costs, the system partly pays for itself.
 The payback period is typically between ten and 15 years, depending on your own consumption.
-A solar loan for your system is often available without a land registry entry for amounts up to 50,000 euros.
-These figures form the basis for your financing decision.
+A solar loan for your system is often available without a land registry entry for amounts of up to 50,000 euros.
+These figures provide the basis for your financing decision.

-The Schmidt family consumes 4,500 kilowatt-hours of electricity annually and wishes to become more independent.
-They are planning to purchase a 10-kWp system with a 10-kWh storage unit for 25,000 euros.
-As they intend to use their equity elsewhere, they opt for full financing.
-The choice of the right loan can make a difference of several thousand euros over the term.
+The Schmidt family uses 4,500 kilowatt-hours of electricity per year and wants to become more independent.
+They are planning to purchase a 10 kWp system with a 10 kWh battery storage unit for 25,000 euros.
+As they want to use their equity elsewhere, they decide to opt for full financing.
+Choosing the right loan can make a difference of several thousand euros over the term.

-A conventional installment loan is offered at 5.5 percent interest, while the Eco-loan with Interest Advantage from KfW costs only 4.6 percent.
-Over a ten-year term, the Schmidt family saves over 1,200 euros in interest costs just due to the lower interest rate.
+A conventional instalment loan is offered at an interest rate of 5.5 per cent, while the eco loan with an interest-rate advantage via KfW costs only 4.6 per cent.
+Over a term of ten years, the Schmidt family saves more than 1,200 euros in interest costs solely thanks to the lower interest rate.
 Regional grants of up to 1,000 euros can further reduce the loan amount.
-The path to securing the loan follows clear steps.
+The route to the loan follows clear steps.

-• Obtaining at least three quotes from craftsmen.
+• Obtaining at least three quotes from tradespeople.

-• Checking regional funding pots before application submission.
+• Checking regional funding pots before submitting the application.

-• Submitting the loan application to the local bank (also for KfW loans).
+• Submitting the loan application to the house bank (also for KfW loans).

-• Disbursement of the loan after contract signing.
+• Disbursement of the loan after the contract has been concluded.

-With the right financing in place, the legal and subsidy-related details become the focus.
+With the right financing in place, the legal and funding-related details move into focus.

 The KfW Programme 270 in Detail

-The KfW Programme "Renewable Energies – Standard (270)" is the classic for financing.
-It supports the installation, expansion, and acquisition of photovoltaic systems, including the associated storage.
+The KfW Programme “Renewable Energies – Standard (270)” is the classic financing option.
+It supports the installation, expansion and acquisition of photovoltaic systems, including the associated storage units.
 Loan amounts of up to 100,000 euros are possible, with terms of up to 20 years.
-Our expert tip: Check with your local council for local subsidies, which can often be combined with the KfW loan.
-In Cologne, for example, grants of up to 2,500 euros are available.
+Our expert tip: Ask your local authority about local grants, which can often be combined with the KfW loan.
+In Cologne, for example, grants of up to 2,500 euros are possible.

 Tax Aspects of the Loan

-If you operate your system as a business with the intention of making a profit, you can claim the loan interest as business expenses for tax purposes.
+If you operate your system as a business with the intention of making a profit, you can claim the loan interest for tax purposes as business expenses.
 This reduces your tax burden and improves the overall return.
 In return, the income from the feed-in tariff must be taxed.
-Careful planning, possibly in combination with financing a roof renovation, is crucial here.
+Careful planning, possibly in combination with a financing for a roof renovation, is crucial here.
 Securing this significant investment is the next logical step.

-A loan for the acquisition of a photovoltaic system with storage also means a liability to the bank.
-Lenders often require proof of adequate insurance coverage.
-A lack of insurance can endanger not only the system but also your financing in the event of damage.
-Although the lifespan of solar modules is up to 30 years, risks such as severe weather or technical defects remain.
+A loan to purchase a photovoltaic system with storage also means an obligation to the bank.
+Lenders therefore often require proof of adequate insurance cover.
+A missing policy can, in the event of a claim, jeopardise not only the system but also your financing.
+While solar modules can last up to 30 years, risks such as severe weather or technical defects remain.
 Comprehensive protection consists of several components.

-2. Operator Liability Insurance: If a module comes loose from the roof and causes damage, this insurance protects you.
-Check whether your personal liability insurance covers this or if a separate policy is necessary.
+2. Operator liability insurance: If a module comes loose from the roof and causes damage, this insurance protects you.
+Check whether your private liability insurance covers this or whether a separate policy is needed.

-3. Battery Storage Insurance: The storage is an expensive component with its own technology.
-A special Battery Storage Insurance covers risks such as deep discharge or electronic damage.
+3. Battery storage insurance: The storage unit is an expensive component with its own technology.
+A special battery storage insurance policy covers risks such as deep discharge or electronic damage.

-Once financing and insurance are arranged, it is important to avoid long-term mistakes.
+Once financing and insurance are in place, it is important to avoid long-term mistakes.

-The excitement about the new solar system can quickly be dampened by unforeseen costs.
-Proactive planning can prevent the most common pitfalls.
-Many underestimate the annual operating costs, which amount to about one percent of the investment sum.
-You should include this in your profitability calculation from the start.
-Another aspect is the correct sizing of the installation.
-An undersized system doesn't maximise your savings potential, while an oversized one has a slower payback period.
+The joy of a new solar installation can quickly be clouded by unforeseen costs.
+Forward planning helps avoid the most common pitfalls.
+Many underestimate the annual operating costs, which amount to around one per cent of the investment sum.
+You should factor this into your profitability calculation from the outset.
+Another point is sizing the system correctly.
+A system that is too small will not make full use of your savings potential, while one that is too large will pay for itself more slowly.

 Pay attention to these points to ensure long-term success:

-• Compare quotes: Obtain at least three detailed offers from different specialist companies.
+• Compare quotes: Obtain at least three detailed quotes from different specialist contractors.

-• Review maintenance contract: A maintenance contract secures the yield but should be reasonably priced.
+• Check the maintenance contract: A maintenance contract secures your returns, but it should be reasonably priced.

-• Flexibility with credit: Look for the option of special repayments to pay off the loan faster if financially feasible.
+• Flexibility with the loan: Look out for the option of special repayments so you can pay back the loan more quickly when cash flow is good.

-A well-thought-out, long-term strategy, similar to a building savings contract for future renovations, secures the value of your investment.
+A well-considered, long-term strategy, such as a home savings contract for future renovations, helps secure the value of your investment.

-Request your individual risk analysis now: Have your insurance situation checked free of charge and receive specific optimisation suggestions.
+Request an individual risk analysis now: Have your insurance situation checked free of charge and receive concrete suggestions for improvement.

 FAQ